-Given the events currently unfolding in Ukraine and surrounding countries, we hope that you and your traveling companions are safe and unaffected by the disturbing and unstable situation.
+Given the events currently unfolding in Ukraine and surrounding countries, we hope that you and your travelling companions are safe and unaffected by the disturbing and unstable situation.
 We understand that you may have questions about how these events will affect the assistance and insurance coverage we provide.

 As a first step, please check the validity of your travel insurance for your destination.
 Current information and travel advisories for your travel destination can be found on the website of your local foreign office.